timonenv/DeepIFC/README.md

 ## Requirements (Python)
-Dependencies and package requirements can be found in [requirements.txt](https://github.com/timonenv/DeepIFC/blob/master/requirements.txt).
+Package requirements can be found in [requirements.txt](https://github.com/timonenv/DeepIFC/blob/master/requirements.txt).

+Python 3.7.9
+tensorflow-gpu

 ## Interactive UMAP example
 An example of the interactive UMAP tool for the MNC dataset is found in [here](https://timonenv.github.io/DeepIFC/).
 Visualized are 3600 cells from different donors.